-- The producer of collective investment schemes or a third party (e.g. the Asset manager) informs the investors or the principal about the sustainability approaches relevant to a collective investment scheme's positioning at least once a year in the form of a sustainability report (e.g. as part of regular reporting or on its website).
-The sustainability report describes the applicable sustainability approaches and compares the collective investment scheme's key ratings, metrics or other important information, where relevant, against the benchmark.
-If a stewardship approach is employed, a reference to aggregated reporting at the institution level is sufficient. - If the report is provided by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it has provided the investors with a report meeting the above requirements. - In the case of impact investing strategies, the producer of a collective investment scheme or a third party (e.g. the Asset manager) discloses at least once a year the extent to which the collective investment scheme has met the communicated sustainability targets (e.g. by publishing details on its website).
+- The Asset Manager or a third party (e.g. the fund management company) will inform investors or the client of the investment objectives set out in Art.
+3 in the form of a sustainability report at least once a year (e.g. as part of the regular reporting or by publication on a web page).
+This sustainability report describes the investment objective and the sustainability approaches applied, comparing the most important ratings, indicators or other relevant information with the benchmark index where relevant (including the specific indicators used to measure and monitor the sustainability objective(s) pursued).
+If stewardship is applied as a sustainable approach, a report on the objectives set, the number of interviews conducted, the results of the engagement and compliance with the process must be made.
+Reporting can also be done by referring to global reporting at the level of the financial institution. - If the report is provided by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it has provided the investors with a report meeting the above requirements. - In the case of impact investing strategies, the producer of a collective investment scheme or a third party (e.g. the Asset manager) discloses at least once a year the extent to which the collective investment scheme has met the communicated sustainability targets (e.g. by publishing details on its website).
 If this is done by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it meets the above requirements. - In the case of real estate funds under Swiss law, the producer of collective investment schemes or a third party (e.g. the Asset manager) discloses the sustainability indicators set out in the AMAS "Specialised information factsheet" on the key figures of real estate funds.
 If this is done by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it meets the above requirements. - The fund regulations or company agreement and/or the prospectus and/or the website of the producer of sustainability-related collective investment schemes must state where the reports are published (e.g. on the Asset manager's website) or from where they can be requested.